instructure/instructure-ui/packages/ui-forms/src/components/DateInput/README.md

 As characters are typed into the TextInput, the DateInput attempts to parse the string according to the specified locale.
-The results are passed to the TextInput as a success for fail message.
+The results are passed to the TextInput as a success or fail message.
 When successful, typing `ENTER` will replace the TextInput value with the formatted date.